BayAreaMetro/CAPVMT/README.md

 1. Run `npm install` to install server dependencies.

+if this fails, might need to set python version: https://stackoverflow.com/questions/20454199/how-to-use-a-different-version-of-python-during-npm-install

 2. Run `bower install` to install front-end dependencies.

 3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running